crazybie/tgc/README.md

 - Support multi-threads.

 - Customization
-    - can work with your own memory allocator or pool
+    - can work with your own memory allocator or pool.
     - provide hooks to redirect memory allocation.
     - can be extended to use your custom containers.